Starting Succulent Seeds

 Succulents are some of the smallest seeds we sell so it is important to sow them evenly and not clump your seeds together.

-Once your seedlings are about 1” tall you can transplant them to individual pots.
-If growing to transplant outside slow and steady is the best way to introduce any seedling to your garden.
+Once they germinate, and are about 1/4" tall, you can remove the plastic wrap.
+You can also then add 1/4 strength liquid fertilizer like Miracle Grow to their water in the bottom tray (water from the bottom).
+When they are about 1/2" tall, and in the spring after your last frost, you can transplant them into your garden or into individual pots as they make great potted plants.
 We gradually increase the size of the pot and in spring start putting our seedlings where they get 2 hours of direct sunlight per day for one week.
 After a week, and if threat of freezing weather has passed, we leave them outdoors in a protected spot where they only get morning sun for a second week and then after that into our garden.